JonMS95/C_Server_Socket/README.md

 In order to get some knowledge about how to use the library alongside its options, go to [Usage](#usage).

 ## Prerequisites
-By now, the application has only been tested in POSIX compliant Linux distros.
+By now, the application has only been tested in POSIX-compliant Linux distros.
 In these, many of the dependencies dependencies below may already come installed in the SO.
 In the following list, the minimum versions required (if any) by the library are listed.

 * [gcc](https://gcc.gnu.org/) 11.4 or above